6 tips to help you avoid common tax scams

 If you’d like to communicate with the IRS electronically, you can set up an account on their website where you can view your balance, set up payments and access prior tax records.

-A credit freeze can help protect you from identify theft by preventing thieves from getting access to your credit records.
+A credit freeze can help protect you from identify theft by making it more difficult for someone else to open new credit accounts in your name.
 The Federal Trade Commission has more information regarding how to contact the credit rating bureaus should you decide to freeze your credit.

 There are lots of reasons for not waiting until the last minute to file your taxes, including preventing tax ID thefts.
 In general, the earlier you can file your taxes, the harder it is for someone to steal your refund by fraudulently filing your tax return before you can.